rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

 Estimated time to complete this lab: 90 minutes

-## Kernel
+## kernel

 One of the tasks you might occasionally need to perform while administering a Linux system will be to upgrade or troubleshoot something related to the operating system kernel.

 The kernel is the heart of the Linux operating system.
 It is the one thing that the various distributions of Linux (Rocky Linux, Red hat, Mandrake, SuSE, Yellow dog etc) have in common.
 It is responsible for managing various system resources and serves as an abstraction layer between the system hardware and the software that interfaces with the system, by providing hardware drivers.

-The Kernel is always being improved, and new features are always added to it or bugs fixed.
+The kernel is always being improved, and new features are always added to it or bugs fixed.
 As an administrator you may need to upgrade to the newest kernel because:

 1. The newer kernel contains bug fixes or specific desirable optimizations
 2. It repairs security holes that were present in the old kernel